sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 = What is The SEO Framework? =
 A free SEO plugin, for everyone!
 Download it [from WordPress.org](https://wordpress.org/plugins/autodescription/).

-= What is an Extensions? =
+= What is an extension? =
-An Extension is like a plugin, and can be activated and deactivated on demand.
+An extension is like a plugin, and can be activated and deactivated on demand.
 All available extensions, both free and premium, are included in this plugin package.

 = Do I need to activate all extensions? =
 No. The extensions are tailored for very specific types of websites.
 Incorrect usage of certain extensions could even harm your website's SERP rankings.